mbedini/The-HCP-MMP1.0-atlas-in-FSL/README.md

 ### Importing the atlas in FSL

--1.
-To download the HCP-MMP1 atlas without installing AFNI download the [latest atlas repository](https://afni.nimh.nih.gov/pub/dist/tgz/atlases_latest.tgz) of the package.
+- To download the HCP-MMP1 atlas without installing AFNI download the [latest atlas repository](https://afni.nimh.nih.gov/pub/dist/tgz/atlases_latest.tgz) of the package.
 Unzip the folder and copy the file "MNI_Glasser_HCP_v1.0.nii.gz" in your /downloads_path/.
 Reorient the file to match the orientation that it's best liked by FSLeyes with the fslreorient2std command:
 ```
 $ fslreorient2std /your_downloads_path/MNI_Glasser_HCP_v1.0.nii.gz /your_downloads_path/MNI_Glasser_HCP_v1.0.nii.gz
 ```
--2 (optional step).
-Download the MNI152 template from [AFNI](https://afni.nimh.nih.gov/pub/dist/tgz/suma_MNI152_2009.tgz).
+- (optional step) Download the MNI152 template from [AFNI](https://afni.nimh.nih.gov/pub/dist/tgz/suma_MNI152_2009.tgz).
 Unzip it and copy the file "T1.nii" where you prefer.
 This is the structural image to which the MMP1 atlas was mapped onto, and should correspond to the ICBM 2009c nonlinear asymmetric template.

--3.
-Download the file "HCP-Multi-Modal-Parcellation-1.0.xml" from this repository.
+- Download the file "HCP-Multi-Modal-Parcellation-1.0.xml" from this repository.

--4.
-Finally, copy the downloaded files in your FSL directory.
+- Finally, copy the downloaded files in your FSL directory.
 For example, in a bash terminal, type (prefix all the commands with sudo if you don't have write permission, or switch to root with 'sudo -s'):

 ```
 $ mkdir /usr/local/fsl/data/atlases/HCP-MMP1